-What are vertex and fragment (pixel) shaders?
+What is vertex and fragment (pixel) shaders?

-- Vertex shader: reads from textures.
-Writes outputs per vertex, which are interpolated and input to the fragment shader invocation per pixel.

-- Fragment shader: reads from textures, writes to pixel color.

-- Memory: Texture memory (read + write)

-typically 4 GB 16 GB

-- Program size: the smaller the faster

-- For each vertex, a vertex program (vertex shader) is executed - For each fragment (pixel) a fragment program (fragment shader) is executed layout(location = 0) in vec3 vertex; // x,y,z layout(location = 1) in vec3 color; // r,g,b out vec3 vsOutColor; // output result for this vertex uniform mat4 modelViewProjectionMatrix;
+- Vertex shader: reads from textures Writes output data per vertex, which are interpolated and input to each fragment shader invocation. - Fragment shader: reads from textures, writes to pixel color - Memory: Texture memory (read + write) typically 4 GB 16 GB - Program size: the smaller the faster - For each vertex, a vertex program (vertex shader) is executed - For each fragment (pixel) a fragment program (fragment shader) is executed